konstantintutsch/website/_posts/2023-10-18-the-hitchhikers-guide-to-the-galaxy.md

 ---
 layout: post
 title: The Hitchhiker's Guide to the Galaxy
-description: My opinion on the book "The Hitchhiker's Guide to the Galaxy"
+description: My opinion on the book "The Hitchhiker's Guide to the Galaxy".
+(It's great comedy)
 time: 15:52:00 +0200
 ---